PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * enforce LFN-lookup to trigger getting replica map when reassigned
   * fixed brokerge for test jobs at test sites
   * use release matching for T2s in CERN cloud
   * skip release check for CERN and ND